tloehr/rlgagent/README.md

 The name of the groups is not preset.
 The commander can choose the group names as needed.

+#### Initializing an agent
-`{"init": ""}`
+You can (re-)initialize an agent by sendind the `{"init": ""}` command.

-An agent receiving the above command, will unsubscribe from all existing additional subscriptions.
+The agent will unsubscribe from all additional subscriptions and remove all but one pages from the display.
+Only "page0" remains with the usual content.

 ### Events
 The agent currently sends 2 different types of events.